 What does correct trimming of large trees look like?

-- Limbs are rubbing on the house
+- limbs are rubbing on the house

-- Tree is blocking my view
+- tree is blocking your view

-- Tree is shading an area that needs more sun
+- tree is shading an area that needs more sun

-The third picture shows an example of a proper reduction cut.
+Photo #3: This shows an example of a proper reduction cut.
 You will notice that the main part of the limb has been cut to a side branch.
 This retains natural uncut tips and promotes slower growth and stronger limbs.
-When these type of cuts are made correctly it shortens the limb or tree up making it thicker and stronger for it’s length.
+When these type of cuts are made correctly, it shortens the limb or tree, making it thicker and stronger for it’s length.